Read This First

 Prompt 3: What are the common “tells” that might provide an early warning that an ideology is one that depends on illusory explanatory depth?

-Common “Tells” of Ideologies with Illusory Explanatory Depth need a definition that can sort hard cases.
+Common “Tells” of Ideologies with Illusory Explanatory Depth require sharper edges before the distinction can guide judgment.

-The section turns on Common “Tells” of Ideologies with Illusory Explanatory Depth, Overemphasis on Certainty, and Lack of Empirical Evidence.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Common “Tells” of Ideologies with Illusory Explanatory Depth, Overemphasis on Certainty, and Lack of Empirical Evidence in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Common “Tells” of Ideologies with Illusory Explanatory Depth distinct from Overemphasis on Certainty.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Common “Tells” of Ideologies with Illusory Explanatory Depth distinct from Overemphasis on Certainty.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 The ideology presents the world in starkly contrasting terms, with clear distinctions between good and evil, us vs. them.
 Nuance and complexity are downplayed or dismissed.